AScustomWorks/AS/README.md

 Cut the flow of signals after a set number of clock ticks (TAOS request).

 V 0.5.6: First relase of this module.

+### Flow
+Cut the flow of signals with a switch or a cv signal  (TAOS request).

+V 0.6.0: First relase of this module.

 ### Signal Delay
 Delay the incomming CV signal by set milliseconds, with signal thru and delayed output.
 You can chain several Signal Delay modules together for unlimited length of delays.
 (TAOS request).